AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

-**Ability Scores:**    :: Dexterity, Intelligence, Wisdom **Feat:**              :: Dungeon Delver Updated **Skill Proficiency:** :: Acrobatics, Stealth
-**Tool Proficiency:**  :: Thieves' Tools **Equipment:**         :: *Choose A or B;* (A) 3 Kunai, Fukiya, 20 Shuriken, Thieves' Tools, Caltrops (bag of 20), Shinobi Garb (Traveler's Clothes), 2 GP; or (B) 50 GP
+**Ability Scores:**    :: Dexterity, Intelligence, Wisdom **Feat:**              :: Dungeon Delver Updated **Skill Proficiency:** :: Acrobatics and Stealth **Tool Proficiency:**  :: Thieves' Tools **Equipment:**         :: *Choose A or B;* (A) 3 Kunai, Fukiya, 20 Shuriken, Thieves' Tools, Caltrops (bag of 20), Shinobi Garb (Traveler's Clothes), 2 GP; or (B) 50 GP

 :

 Your life exists within the shadows, over rooftops, through back alleys, at the dead of night.
-As a Shinobi you have been trained in the physical, mental, and spiritual art of infiltration and assassination.
+As a Shinobi you have been trained in the physical, mental, and spiritual talent of infiltration and assassination.
 Your targets should think of you as nothing more than a gentle breeze.

 ::